jakobsitory/04_CPP04_42CC/README.md

 - Managing resources and state within the class hierarchy.

 ### **ex02 - Abstract class**
-The Abstract class project involves creating an abstract base class and derived classes to demonstrate the use of abstract classes in C++.
+An abstract base class and derived classes to demonstrate the use of abstract classes in C++.

 **Key objectives included:**